It’s possible to conceive after a diagnosis of unexplained infertility

 Unexplained infertility does not mean undiagnosed infertility.
-Unexplained infertility means that all known diagnoses have been eliminated.
-When a couple is diagnosed with unexplained infertility, a careful review is conducted of their entire infertility evaluation.
+It means that all known diagnoses have been eliminated.
+When a couple has this diagnosis, we conduct a careful review of their entire infertility evaluation.

-Each test is examined to ensure it was performed correctly and is technically sound.
-The interpretation and/or conclusion drawn from the results is also examined.
-Tests with questionable results may be repeated.
+We examine each test to ensure it’s technically sound.
+Our doctors also examine the interpretation and/or conclusion.
+We may repeat tests with questionable results.
 Further investigation of one or more questionable factors may be conducted.
 If a thorough review still provides no clues or leads, the next treatment strategy is empirical therapy.

 Empirical therapy is treatment based on observation or experience with other infertile couples, rather than on conclusive evidence of what is wrong.
 The justification for empirical therapy is that it frequently works.

-There are three levels of empirical therapy treatment available.
+There are three levels of empirical therapy treatment available for unexplained infertility.
 Each level involves a greater time commitment from the patient, but is associated with a higher probability of pregnancy.

 Level 1 includes up to 3 cycles of clomiphene combined with IUI, using 100mg/day for 5 days starting on cycle day 5.
 Transvaginal ultrasound monitoring will be performed.
 Typically 2 or 3 follicles — fluid-filled sacs containing eggs — are seen.
 Once the largest follicle is = 18 mm, hCG is given as a single injection and IUI with specially prepared sperm is performed 24 to 36 hours later.
 The sperm preparation is performed in our onsite andrology lab.

 Level 2 treatment for unexplained infertility